mobxjs/mobx-state-tree/README.md

 _Designtime type error_

-Because state trees are living, mutable models actions are straight-forward to write; just modify local instance properties where appropiate.
+Because state trees are living, mutable models, actions are straight-forward to write; just modify local instance properties where appropiate.
 See `toggleTodo()` above or the examples below.
-It is not needed to produce a new state tree yourself, MST's snapshot functionality will derive one for you automatically.
+It is not necessary to produce a new state tree yourself, MST's snapshot functionality will derive one for you automatically.

-Although mutable sounds scary to some, fear not; actions have many interesting properties.
+Although mutable sounds scary to some, fear not: actions have many interesting properties.
 By default trees can only be modified by using an action that belongs to the same subtree.
-Furthermore, actions are replayable and can be used as means to distribute changes ([example](https://github.com/mobxjs/mobx-state-tree/blob/master/examples/boxes/src/stores/socket.js)).
+Furthermore, actions are replayable and can be used to distribute changes ([example](https://github.com/mobxjs/mobx-state-tree/blob/master/examples/boxes/src/stores/socket.js)).

-Moreover; since changes can be detected on a fine grained level.
-JSON patches are supported out of the box.
+Moreover, because changes can be detected on a fine grained level, JSON patches are supported out of the box.
-Simply subscribing to the patch stream of a tree is another way to sync diffs with for example back-end servers or other clients ([example](https://github.com/mobxjs/mobx-state-tree/blob/master/examples/boxes/src/stores/socket.js)).
+Simply subscribing to the patch stream of a tree is another way to sync diffs with, for example, back-end servers or other clients ([example](https://github.com/mobxjs/mobx-state-tree/blob/master/examples/boxes/src/stores/socket.js)).

 ![patches](docs/patches.png)

 Since MST uses MobX behind the scenes, it integrates seamlessly with [mobx](https://mobx.js.org) and [mobx-react](https://github.com/mobxjs/mobx-react).
-But even cooler; because it supports snapshots, middleware and replayable actions out of the box, it is even possible to replace a Redux store and reducer with a MobX state tree.
+But even cooler: because it supports snapshots, middleware and replayable actions out of the box, it is even possible to replace a Redux store and reducer with a MobX state tree.
 This makes it even possible to connect the Redux devtools to MST.
 See the [Redux / MST TodoMVC example](https://github.com/mobxjs/mobx-state-tree/blob/4c2b19ec4a6a8d74064e4b8a87c0f8b46e97e621/examples/redux-todomvc/src/index.js#L6).

 ![devtools](docs/reduxdevtools.png)

 Finally, MST has built-in support for references, identifiers, dependency injection, change recording and circular type definitions (even across files).
-Even fancier; it analyses liveleness of objects, failing early when you try to access accidentally cached information!
+Even fancier: it analyses liveliness of objects, failing early when you try to access accidentally cached information!
 (More on that later)

-A pretty unique feature of MST is that it offers livelyness guarantees; it will throw when reading or writing from objects that are for whatever reason no longer part of a state tree.
+A pretty unique feature of MST is that it offers liveliness guarantees; it will throw when reading or writing from objects that are for no longer part of a state tree.
 This protects you against accidental stale reads of objects still referred by, for example, a closure.

 ```javascript
 const oldTodo = store.todos[0]